DriveVLM-RL: Neuroscience-Inspired Reinforcement Learning with Vision-Language Models for Safe and Deployable Autonomous Driving: Experiments and Results

 \subsubsection{VLM Configuration}

 We employ OpenCLIP's ViT-bigG-14 model \citep{ilharco2021openclip} pre-trained on the LAION-2B dataset with 2.32 billion English image--text pairs.
 The model uses a patch size of $14\times14$ pixels and accepts $224\times224$ pixel images.
 All CLIP components remain frozen during training to ensure stable semantic reward generation.
 We use YOLOv8-small as the lightweight detection model for the attention gate.
 While YOLO can detect all 80 COCO object classes, we selectively use 11 safety-critical classes $\{\text{person, bicycle, motorcycle, dog, horse, sheep, cow, elephant, bear, zebra, giraffe}\}$ to trigger VLM inference.
-For semantic reasoning, we employ Qwen3-VL-4B-Instruct as the LVLM, configured with a temporal window of $K=3$ frames.
-Unlike CLIP's fixed text-image matching, Qwen3-VL can generate detailed scene descriptions capturing dynamic elements.
+For semantic reasoning, we employ Qwen3-VL-4B-Instruct~\citep{yang2025qwen3} as the LVLM, configured with a temporal window of $K=3$ frames.
 During training, the Reward Worker Thread processes stored transitions in mini-batches every $\Delta = 10$ control steps, invoking Qwen3-VL for reward annotation at an effective rate of approximately 1~Hz.
 YOLO pre-filtering via the attentional gate further reduces unnecessary Qwen3-VL calls by skipping transitions where no safety-critical objects are detected ($g_t = 0$).